Skip to main content

 78 mentions Positive Neutral Negative

-• “If you like the Metal Slug universe and wave vs wave type games, this game was fun to complete the story and get all achievements.”
+• “If you like Metal Slug universe and wave vs wave type games, this game was fun, complete the story and get all achievements.”

-• “The whole game feels like a cash grab; there will be missions where you will keep losing because you do not have the appropriate unit/character/vehicle to deal with the mobs of enemies they will throw at you.”
+• “The whole game feels like a cash grab.
+There will be missions where you keep losing because you don't have the appropriate unit, character, or vehicle to deal with the mobs of enemies they throw at you.”

-• “Originally a mobile game, this was actually pretty good at some point, but then developers ruined it by adding single-player missions that could only be beaten by using units upgraded with real money.”
+• “Originally a mobile game, this was actually pretty good at some point but then developers ruined it by adding single-player missions that could only be beaten by using units upgraded with real money.
+Units had a level 20 cap that could only be raised with medals, the game's premium currency.”

 • gameplay